Chapter 44

 Let us notice the following verse,

 Unfortunately, this fear, belief and trust in God was short lived.
-Even after seeing and experiencing all the miraculous signs and wonders God performed on their behalf, during their journey to the promised land they lost faith and trust in God to care for them.
-As we continue to read about Israel's exodus we find that,
+During their journey to the promised land the Israelites lost faith and trust in God to care for them.
+Consequently,

 For example,